Paul Szabo (politician): Politics

-Szabo has also promoted children's issues, and has brought forward private member's legislation to provide stiffer criminal sentences for abusers of women and children.
-He has supported greater funding for maternal and parental leave.
-Here, as well, Szabo's views are strongly influenced by social conservatism.
-He believes that only a stronger support for the family unit would provide a viable solution to poverty issues.
+Szabo also promoted children's issues, and brought forward private member's legislation to provide stiffer criminal sentences for abusers of women and children.
+He supported greater funding for maternal and parental leave.
+Here, as well, Szabo's views were strongly influenced by social conservatism.
+He believed that only a stronger support for the family unit would provide a viable solution to poverty issues.

-In addition to the two works mentioned above, Szabo has written four other monographs: Tragic Tolerance of Domestic Violence, The Child Poverty Solution, Fetal Alcohol Syndrome - The Real Brain Drain and The Ethics and Science of Stem Cells.
-All 6 of his books can be viewed on his web site paulszabo.com.
+In addition to the two works mentioned above, Szabo wrote four other monographs: Tragic Tolerance of Domestic Violence, The Child Poverty Solution, Fetal Alcohol Syndrome - The Real Brain Drain and The Ethics and Science of Stem Cells.

 Szabo was never appointed to cabinet, but he served as parliamentary secretary to the Minister of Public Works and Government Services from 2000 to 2003.
 He also served as chair of the Canada-Taiwan Parliamentary Friendship Group for four years.

 In 2004, Szabo faced a serious challenge from Charles Sousa for the Liberal nomination in Mississauga South.
 Sousa was supported by many on the left-wing of the Liberal Party, and Szabo was supported by many on its right-wing.
 Szabo won the challenge, 966 votes to 838.
 The nomination proved to be Szabo's most difficult challenge in the 2004 campaign.
 Although the newly founded Conservative Party of Canada targeted his riding, Szabo was able to win re-election with over 50% support.

 In the 2006 election, Szabo faced a tough effort from Conservative candidate Phil Green (who also ran for the Conservatives in 2004), but still managed to win by just over 2000 votes.
 However, the Liberals dropped seats to become the Official Opposition while the Conservatives formed a minority government.

-On October 14, 2008, Szabo won re-election over Hugh Arrison.
+On 14 October 2008, Szabo won re-election over Hugh Arrison.

-Szabo was defeated in the May 2, 2011 election when the Conservatives won a majority and the Liberals were reduced to third party status in Parliament.
+Szabo was defeated in the 2 May 2011 election when the Conservatives won a majority and the Liberals were reduced to third party status in Parliament.